justnonamenoname/lt/readme.md

 It can be assumed that they are located at the atomic scale; for example, a distance of 1 meter would correspond to 1 thousandth of an atom, and a sensation at a distance of 1 kilometer would correspond to the size of an atom.
 In this case, you cannot feel anything further than a kilometer.
 Qualia have a real spatial location, but their size is extremely small - comparable to that of a molecule.
-As you grow older, objects are felt to be of a different size, and even if there is a separate area of space around the lifeticle and the sizes of sensations are larger, then they still do not correspond to real sizes, but are relative.
+As you grow older, objects are felt to be of a different size, and even if there is a separate area of space around the lt and the sizes of sensations are larger, then they still do not correspond to real sizes, but are relative.
 Furthermore, one's own spatial domain is a more complex structure.
 An experiment on creating pain at a distance and researching a qualia generator could help clarify the question and the distance limit.